Nytelife26/transparency/views/critical/society/colour-blindness.md

 First off, as demonstrated before, discrimination must be acknowledged and action must be taken to resolve it and create a level playing field prior to even a consideration of implementing the policies.
-Otherwise, affirmative action is impossible to engage in, and the prior undesired effects which the media misconstrues all involved views of leaning towards are actually the only outcome.
+Otherwise, affirmative action is impossible to engage in, and the aforementioned undesired effects which the media accuses all involved views of leaning towards become the only outcome.

 Following that, policies and laws must be readjusted to create true fairness